Comiclyy/duo/readme.md

 Duo has many commands but here are some of the most common:

-- `mint` : a multi-os open source package manager that is developed by Mint
+- `mint` : a multi-os open source package manager that is developed by Mint inc.
 - `test` : run some ping tests to check response speeds and internet delays
 - `config` : modify your duo config
 - `source` : show the soruce for duo